Accident

 upon their oaths do say that in their opinions from the evidence brought before them the infant came to its death from causes unknown to the Jury

-upon their oaths do say that the aforesaid A. L. Lattimore ... came to his death by misfortune or accident
+upon their oaths do say, that the aforesaid Abby Davis came to her death to the best of their belief from the evidence given, by misfortune or accident.

-upon there oaths do say that the said negro came to his death by drowning
+upon their oaths do say that the said negro slave came to his death by the. . .striking of the head upon the stump of a tree while running through the woods

 H. L.[?]
 Davis Fairfield County, SC